Use of lyrics as evidence

-As of 2020, more than 500 criminal cases in the United States have used lyrics as evidence.
+As of 2026, more than 800 criminal cases in the United States have used lyrics as evidence.
 They are typically used to establish character, intent, or motive.
-Hip-hop lyrics have primarily been used, with first know instance of lyrics being used as evidence, were of hip-hop.
+Hip-hop lyrics have primarily been used, with first know instance of lyrics being used as evidence, being of hip-hop.
 Lyrics have since been used as evidence in the trials of rappers such as Tay-K, Young Thug, and YNW Melly, among others.
 Its use has been criticized.